Twice22/Twice22.github.io/_posts/2019-12-09-cnn-introduction.md

 ## Conclusion
 We didn't enter too much into the mathematical details and I purposely haven't details everything.
 This is not the goal of this article and there is a ton of other resources available online that will teach you how a `Convolutional Neural Network` works.
 Here, I've just wanted to share with you the meaning of each component of a `Convolutional Neural Network` and why they make sense in order for you to understand how the `AlphaGo Zero` AI works.
 Indeed, I feel like, at school, we are taught lot's of things, but we often skipped the important part: **Why ?**.
 Why a convolution operation, why a max-pooling, why this, why that...
 With this article, I hope I could have helped you have a better understanding of **why**, and for the newbies, I hope that I could have given you a first intuition and understanding of how a `Convolutional Neural Network` works.
 It is really nothing fancy!
 Believe me, we are far from the `SkyNet` scenario from the Terminator movie!
+So, as always, stay tuned for the next article, laymen!